lebitio/officialsite/README.md

 ## Introduction
-This repository used for the official website of https://lebit.io;
-It's includes all the features in one page;
+This repository used for the official website of https://lebit.io, and It's includes all the features in one page;

 ## Technologies
 * Bootstrap 4